On China: Reception

 On China has received various reviews since its release in 2011.
-There has been appraisal, criticism and nuanced reviews from a multiplicity of well-known newspapers and journals, which have critiqued Kissinger’s perspective, objectivity and content found within his book.
+There has been appraisal, criticism and nuanced reviews from a multiplicity of well-known newspapers and journals, which have critiqued Kissinger's perspective, objectivity and content found within his book.

 Praise

-Donald S. Zagoria from Columbia University considered the book a "remarkable achievement" which "will certainly add to his reputation as one of America’s pre-eminent strategic thinkers".
-He contends the book is multifaceted with various parts attempting to achieve several outcomes.
-Zagoria reflected that the book tried to make sense of Chinese diplomacy and foreign policy across its entirety as an empire and nation, whilst also being "part memoir, part reflection, and part a memorandum to U.S. policymakers on how to achieve a cooperative relationship with this rising superpower".
-Kissinger is praised for his approach to China being realistic and prudent, and it is recommended in Zagoria's review that the book would be invaluable to students of American foreign policy specialising in U.S. relations to China.
+Donald S. Zagoria from Columbia University considered Kissinger's book a "remarkable achievement" which "will certainly add to his reputation as one of America's pre-eminent strategic thinkers".
+He found the book multifaceted, with various parts attempting to achieve several outcomes.
+Zagoria reflected that the book tried to make sense of Chinese diplomacy and foreign policy across its entirety as an empire and nation, while also being "part memoir, part reflection, and part a memorandum to U.S. policymakers on how to achieve a cooperative relationship with this rising superpower".
+Kissinger is praised for being realistic and prudent, and the book is recommended to students of specialising in U.S. relations to China.